-Modern blog writing is about so much more than just sitting down and typing until your fingers go numb.
+Modern blog writing is about so much more than just sitting down and typing until your fingers go numb creating an article of writing.
 Sure, there is definitely something to be said for putting your digital pen to paper and getting something out there on the web, but the truth of the matter is that if you really want to garner an audience that makes your site “must read” content, you need to focus these efforts and address the issues and ideas that matter most to these viewers.

 Does Data Really Matter?